 2) For longer stays – Apply for a 60-day tourist visa before you arrive in Bali.
 We got ours from the Indonesian Embassy in London—read how to do so here.
 The London Embassy is stricter than most (we needed onward flight tickets, bank statements, and confirmation of employment/self-employment).
-Asian embassies are easier—many people get visas in Singapore or Penang, Malaysia.
+Asian embassies are easier—on our second visit we applied in Singapore or Penang, Malaysia is another option.
 60-day visas can be extended four times for 30 days each time, for a total stay of 180 days.

 Some digital nomads in Bali apply for social visas, but I can’t see the advantage over a tourist visa.
 A social visa allows you to stay for the same amount of time, but you need a local sponsor.